Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: THEORETICAL ANALYSIS OF UCB FRAMEWORK

 \subsection{Theoretical Cumulative Average Regret Analysis under UCB Regime}

 We restate the theoretical results under Upper Confidence Bound (UCB) regime, already stated in the main manuscript.

 \begin{theorem}[Variance-aware UCB methods] Let us assume \cref{assumption:app-contextbdd}-\cref{assumption:app-lambda_min}.
-Let the confidence width coefficient $\cwct$ for the arm selection methods and the step size $n$ be chosen to satisfy the following: for some $C>0$ with $ \cwct'=\left(1+t\left(2\frac{\sqrt{\dim\log \gs\log(TK/\delta)}}{\sqrt{\dim\lambda}\epsilon}\right)^2\right).\nonumber $ If the width $\wid$ of $\nn$ is sufficiently large as $ \wid=\textrm{poly}(T,\len,K,\linkb, \linku, \linkl, \lambda, \dim, \frac{1}{\delta}, \log(TK)/\delta, \epi)\nonumber $ and $\epsilon=\bigo(1/\sqrt{d})$, then the cumulative average regret $R_T^a$ under any UCB-based arm selection method is upper-bounded as by hiding the dependence on all other hyperparameters within the $\bigol$ notation with probability at least $1-\delta$ over the randomness of the initialization of the neural network $\nn$ in~\cref{eq:app-nn}. \end{theorem} The following result is about variance-agnostic UCB-based algorithms. \begin{corollary}[Variance-agnostic UCB methods] Assume the conditions in \cref{theorem:app-main_ucb} hold, but we fix $\wt=1$ (i.e., $\epsilon=1$) for all round $0\leq t \leq T$.
-Then the cumulative regret $R^{a}_t$ under any UCB-based arm selection method is bounded as by hiding the dependence on all other hyperparameters within the $\bigol$ notation with probability at least $1-\delta$ over the randomness of learnable parameters in the neural network $\nn$ in~\cref{eq:app-nn}. \end{corollary} To prove the results above, we decompose the average regret as follows by \cref{lemma:app-linear} with the notations in \cref{eq:not}: where
+Let the confidence width coefficient $\cwct$ for the arm selection methods and the step size $\lr$ be chosen to satisfy the following: for some $C>0$ with If the width $\wid$ of $\nn$ is sufficiently large as in \cref{lem:concentration_inequality} and $\epsilon=\bigo(1/\sqrt{d})$, then the cumulative average regret $R_T^a$ under any of our UCB-based arm selection methods is upper-bounded as ignoring all other hyperparameters with probability at least $1-\delta$ over the randomness of the initialization of the neural network $\nn$. \end{theorem} The following result is about variance-agnostic UCB-based algorithms. \begin{corollary}[Variance-agnostic UCB methods] Assume the conditions in \cref{theorem:main_ucb} hold, but we fix $\wt=1$ (i.e., $\epsilon=1$) for all round $0\leq t \leq T$.
+Then the cumulative regret $R^{a}_t$ under any of our UCB-based arm selection methods is bounded as ignoring all other hyperparameters with probability at least $1-\delta$ over the randomness of learnable parameters in the neural network $\nn$ \end{corollary}